vacu9708/Tools-etc/Fundamental knowledge/Basic knowledge/readme.md

 In HTTPS, the communication is encrypted using SSL handshake.(or Transport Layer Security).
 It is secure but delays the speed of the website.

 ## Restful API
+A web API that obeys the REST constraints is described as RESTful API.
 ### A restful API consists of
 * HTTP methods(GET, POST, PUT, DELETE)
 * URL like http://myweb/users, called *resource*
 * message(in a form of either JSON or XML)

-A restful API has to be *self-descriptive*, in other words, contain enough information that represents what it does.
+One of the rest constraints is *self-descriptive*, which means an API has to contain enough information that represents what it does.

 ![image](https://user-images.githubusercontent.com/67142421/183272701-c6526ec7-79dd-4a9e-a72e-204dee53a978.png)<br>